Are You Defensive? How We Protect Ourselves From Ourselves

 About the Author

 Dr. Stan Hyman is a licensed psychotherapist and life coach in private practice in Miami, Florida.
-As a Marriage Counselor, he works with couples struggling with powerful issues such as conflict, infidelity and intimacy.
+As a relationship expert, he works with couples struggling with issues such as infidelity, loss of trust and dysfunctional communication patterns.
 He also specializes in treating addictions, anger, anxiety, stress, depression and work life balance.

 SHARE IT: